 The property profiles of elastomers depend mainly on the choice of the particular rubber, the compound composition, the production process, and the shape and design of the product.

-When designing a critical elastomeric component, consider the most important criteria, which may include:
+When designing a critical elastomeric component, engineers must consider the most important criteria.
+Those may include:

 - Vibration Damping